ssvaidyanathan/generator-apigee-proxy/README.md

 ### Configurations

 Current configuration structure only contains `test` and `prod` environments.
 Please update this to your Apigee environments and include the appropriate config files.
-You can refer to the [plugin samples](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/EdgeConfig/resources) for more details on the structure
+You can refer to the [plugin samples](https://github.com/apigee/apigee-config-maven-plugin/tree/hybrid/samples/EdgeConfig/resources) for more details on the structure

 ### Execution

 Once the folder is generated, you can run
->`mvn clean install -P{profile} -Dusername={username} -Dpassword={password} -Dorg={org}`
+>`mvn clean install -P{profile} -Dfile={file} -Dorg={org}`

 It executes the following:
 - Static Code Analysis